How to Plan the Best Trip to Ha’apai

 An untouched haven for snorkelling, scuba diving, whale swimming, kitesurfing, beachcombing and simply indulging in doing nothing at all, Ha’apai is still considered one of the hidden gems of Tonga.
 Despite being the central island group of Tonga, many visitors miss out on this dreamy scattering of islands perhaps due to only an exclusive selection of boutique resorts and guest houses available here.

 Ha’apai is made up of 62 islands, but only 17 are inhabited and only a handful of islands are explored by tourists.
 Lifuka Island is the main island of Ha’apai, connected to Foa Island by a causeway.
-Some resorts are also available on the nearby Uolevu Island while visiting the other islands can be achieved through island-hopping day trips, cultural tours or with great determination.
+Some resorts are also available on the nearby Uoleva Island while visiting the other islands can be achieved through island-hopping day trips, cultural tours or with great determination.

 Learn all about visiting Ha’apai in your own unique travel style with this complete travel guide to Ha’apai.